login2manoj/appium_js/README.md

     a. start the appium server with terminal or command prompt using this command = > appium --address 127.0.0.1 --port 4723

     b.
+Make sure the respective emulator is running

+    b.
 Go to the folder "Appium_JS" and start the execution using this command => npm test